haskellfoundation/haskellfoundation.github.io/podcast/6/transcript.markdown

 opportunity to be involved with it, I would jump at it.
 To an outsider, if you're just going to these conferences or going to the workshops, you think, why do we need an oversight body?
 What do they actually do?
-Is this just a talking shop  That's consuming money or something like that?
+Is this just a talking shop that's consuming money or something like that?
 And when you get inside it, you find it's a group of really really motivated people, trying to make the field better by improving these conferences and just making sure they're going in the right direction.
 And you learn a tremendous amount about